Mongolia: Military

 Mongolia supported the 2003 invasion of Iraq, and has sent several successive contingents of 103 to 180 troops each to Iraq.
 About 130 troops were deployed to Afghanistan.
 200 Mongolian troops are serving in Sierra Leone on a UN mandate to protect the UN's special court set up there, and in July 2009, Mongolia decided to send a battalion to Chad in support of MINURCAT.

 From 2005 to 2006, about 40 troops were deployed with the Belgian and Luxembourg contingents in Kosovo.
 On 21 November 2005, George W. Bush became the first-ever sitting U.S. president to visit Mongolia.
 In 2004, under Bulgarian chairmanship, the Organization for Security and Co-operation in Europe (OSCE) invited Mongolia as its newest Asian partner.

 Legal system

 The judiciary of Mongolia is made of a three-tiered court system: first instance courts in each provincial district and each Ulaanbaatar district; appellate courts for each province and also the Capital Ulaanbaatar; and the court of last resort (for non-constitutional matters) at the Supreme Court of Mongolia.
 For questions of constitutional law there is a separate constitutional court.

 A Judicial General Council (JGC) nominates judges which must then be confirmed by the parliament and appointed by the President.

-Arbitration centres provide alternative dispute resolution options for commercial and other disputes.
+Arbitration centers provide alternative dispute resolution options for commercial and other disputes.

 Administrative divisions

-Mongolia is divided into 21 provinces (aimags) and subdivided into 331 districts (sums).
-The capital Ulaanbaatar is administrated separately as a capital city (municipality) with provincial status.
+Mongolia is divided into 21 provinces (aimags) and subdivided into 330 districts (sums).
+Ulaanbaatar is administered separately as a capital city (municipality) with provincial status.
 The aimags are: